Male Fertility Tests: Ottawa Fertility Clinic

 Estradiol (E2): the potent form of estrogen and if this is elevate it may affect fertility negatively.
 It is important to assess this hormone if there are clinical signs that it may be elevated.
 Particularly in patients with a lot of adipose (fat) tissue, this hormone increases as the adipose cells actively convert testosterone to estradiol, thereby decreasing testosterone levels and increasing estrogen levels.

-Screening for STIs: additional testing for screening for these infections can help to treat infections early and prior to fertility treatments if possible.
+Screening for Infections: additional testing for screening for these infections can help to treat infections early and prior to fertility treatments if possible.
 This is important as certain infections can negatively affect sperm health and fertility.

 Prolactin: is a hormone produced by the pituitary gland.
 Production of prolactin can be increased as a normal reaction to high levels of stress, but may also be elevated in the presence of a tumour on the pituitary gland.
 The increased production of prolactin suppresses the production of testosterone in the body by decreasing production of LH and FSH from the pituitary gland (which are needed to signal testosterone production in the testes).